B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

 ::::::::::::::::::::::

-Having defined a cgMLST or wgMLST schema, we can proceed to use it to call alleles on target genomes. chewBBACA's *Allele Calling* algorithm can also use schemas and alleles from existing databases such as `Ridom cgMLST <http://www.cgmlst.org/ncs>`_, `BIGSdb <https://pubmlst.org/>`_, `BIGSdb-Pasteur <https://bigsdb.pasteur.fr/>`_, `Enterobase <http://enterobase.warwick.ac.uk/>`_ and `Chewie-NS <https://chewbbaca.online/>`_.
+Having defined a cgMLST or wgMLST schema, we can proceed to use it to call alleles on target genomes. chewBBACA's allele calling algorithm can also use schemas and alleles from existing databases such as `Ridom cgMLST <http://www.cgmlst.org/ncs>`_, `BIGSdb <https://pubmlst.org/>`_, `BIGSdb-Pasteur <https://bigsdb.pasteur.fr/>`_, `Enterobase <http://enterobase.warwick.ac.uk/>`_ and `Chewie-NS <https://chewbbaca.online/>`_.
 External schemas can be adapted for